vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 ## Conclusion

-- Phuture is launching a savings vault product for USDC that utilizes Notional Finance to invest in a blend of 3 and 6-month bonds and offers an optimized interest rate.
-The USV product is predominantly exposed to Notional Finance and has a centralization vector with its ownership authority.
+- The USV product is exposed to several DeFi products.
+It relies most significantly on Notional Finance, although users should be aware that Notional utilizes Compound Finance under the hood.
+Additionally, the foundation of the USV product is USDC, a custodial stablecoin issued by Circle.

+- USV has a centralization vector with its ownership authority.
+Both Phuture and Notional are governed by team-controlled multisigs, and in both cases there is a high degree of control afforded to them.

 - Healthy incentives flowing towards liquidity providers and the borrowers at Notional would ensures Lenders get a stable yield.
 Following the incentives and change in governance parameters associated with LPs and Borrowers can help a user mitigate the risk associated with opportunity cost.

-- In liquidity pools, the last traded rate is the implied interest rate resulting from the most recent trade, but it can be subject to manipulation over short time frames.
-To address this issue, an oracle rate is used to provide a more stable and accurate representation of the interest rate over a set time window determined by governance.

-- Notional uses unprocessed Chainlink price feed to facilitate liquidations and Even if the borrower's collateral is only slightly under the required level, the liquidator can purchase at least 40% of it.

-- The platform has been audited, has an active Bug Bounty ($1,000,000) with immunefi and certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
-Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses as the possibility of insolvency in an unexpected events cannot be ignored.
+- The Notional platform has been audited, has an active Bug Bounty ($1,000,000) with immunefi and certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
+Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses and reduce insolvency risk.

-- Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in community's interest to monitor the performance of the pool to ensure that it does not attract opportunistic LPs.
-In the event that the pool fails to generate adequate volume, it may be prudent to consider discontinuing the CRV reward stream.
-Such a decision would be made in the best interest of maintaining a sustainable and equitable ecosystem for all stakeholders involved.
+- Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in community's interest to monitor the performance of the pool for evidence of organic adoption.
+In the event that the pool fails to generate adequate volume, it may be prudent to reevaluate the gauge.

+## LlamaRisk Gauge Criteria

+### Centralization Factors

+**1) Is it possible for a single entity to rug its users?**
+Yes.
+USV is governed by a 2-of-3 multisig controlled by the Phuture team.
+It can upgrade the contract and therefore has complete control over user deposits.
+It is also indirectly exposed to the Notional multisig, and to Circle as the centralized issuer of USDC.

+**2) If the team vanishes, can the project continue?**
+Yes.
+USV does not require active involvement from the team for day-to-day operations.
+It does not rely on the team to update price oracles, triggering rebalancing, or investment transactions.
+Investment into and settlement of Notional fCash positions are handled within the contract.
+USV could continue processing deposits and withdrawals indefinitely.

+### Economic Factors

+**1) Does the project's viability depend on additional incentives?**
+USV doesn't show evidence of having found product-market fit organically.
+The contract has been live for 5 months, and only ~$30k of non-team users have deposited.
+The product itself is certainly sustainable without requiring incentives for maintaining peg stability, for example.
+It simply hasn't demonstrated there to be any demand for this product.

+**2) If demand falls to 0 tomorrow, can all users be made whole?**
+Yes.
+USV can safely process USDC withdrawals without a risk of loss.

+### Security Factors

+**1) Do audits reveal any concerning signs?**
+The [Peckshield audit report](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Phuture-FRPVault-v1.0.pdf) from August 2022 found 3 medium issues and 1 low severity issue.
+Issues were resolved with the exception of the powerful `VAULT_MANAGER_ROLE` privileges.
+Peckshield recommended the team transfer control to a DAO-like governance contract and impose protective measures such as timelocks.
+The team instead confirmed they plan to maintain the multisig governance.

 ## Appendix